20 years of TUM-IAS

 There are as many Institutes for Advanced Study as there are different concepts and working methods.
 But they all have one thing in common: bringing something new into the world.

-Like all other IAS, the TUM-IAS is based on the idea that an atmosphere of creativity, inspiration, freedom, and support without a lot of bureaucracy is the most productive basis for outstanding scientific achievements for excellent researchers.
+Like all other IAS, the TUM-IAS is based on the idea that an atmosphere of creativity, inspiration, freedom, and support without a lot of bureaucracy is the most productive basis for outstanding scientific achievements by excellent researchers.